 Fisheries Biologist John Clark captured and tagged this striper (48.5 inches long and weighing 54.8 lbs.) on the spawning grounds in the Delaware River, during the annual spring electrofishing survey – used to assess the spawning population.

-Click the other links on this page to learn more about different fisheries programs and how the biologists of the Fisheries Section are helping to maintain healthy fish populations.
+Click the links on in the right column of this page to learn more about different fisheries programs and how the biologists of the Fisheries Section are helping to maintain healthy fish populations.